-I've made phone calls to City Hall and the State House, expressing my angst and frustration (demanding a little help is all), but have been told, in the usual, babbling fashion, that I'm overreacting, that most citizens aren't even employed in my downtrodden area, so there's no need for a prioritized cleanup to get vehicles on the road.
+I've made phone calls to City Hall and the State House, expressing my angst and frustration (demanding a little help is all), but have been told, in the usual, babbling fashion, that I'm overreacting, that most citizens aren't even employed in my downtrodden sector, so there's no need for a prioritized cleanup to get vehicles on the road.
+(And yet I ask, what of the school busses?
+When will they run again, or is the State fine with kids lounging at home as they did during COVID?
+Silence ensues ...)

-The thing is, some of us do, indeed, work in my area (and have our salaries tapped to cover those who don't).
-We're required to travel to our places of employment, no matter what.
-Also, some of us have doctors' appointments or must tend to family members who do, but that's of no concern to our "elected" despots.
+The thing is, some of us do, indeed, need to travel in my subjugated realm and for significant distances that would be hard to accomplish by foot.
+We're required to occupy our places of employment, no matter what.
+Also, some of us have doctors' appointments or must tend to family members who do, but that doesn't seem a concern of our "elected" despots.

 The meteorology mystics now foresee another storm approaching, maybe worse than the one before.
 I can only image how horrible it'll be, piled atop the prevailing, frozen monstrosity.